solid-contrib/conformance-test-harness/USAGE.md

 * The CTH is setup to detect when you are using https://server, and will allow self-signed certificates.
 If you see an issue with DPoP verification rejecting self-signed certificates, the server being tested will need to be setup to have the same capability.
 For a Node based server, this is done by adding `NODE_TLS_REJECT_UNAUTHORIZED=0` to the environment before running the server.

+Some additional notes on using the Docker image:
+* To run a specific version of the Docker image, you need to append a tag to the image name, e.g.
+  `solidconformancetestbeta/conformance-test-harness:1.0.0`
+* If you do not specify a version then Docker will use the latest image
 * If you want to see the reports, the `/reports` directory must be mapped to a local volume.
 Alternatively you could use this image in your own image which could send the reports to an external location such as Amazon Web Services (AWS) S3.
 * If you want to run different tests or supply a different config file, you can mount local directories in place of other